 The Howard Hughes Medical Institute (HHMI) announced a new cohort of Investigators for its 2021 program today, honoring scientists from across the United States who are diving deep into tough questions that span the landscape of biology and medicine.
-David Savage, IGI Investigator and Associate Professor of Molecular & Cell Biology at UC Berkeley, was one of the 33 named — three of which were from UC Berkeley — joining a group of IGI Investigators currently holding the prestigious appointment, including Jennifer Doudna, Britt Glaunsinger, Eva Nogales, and Randy Schekman.
+David Savage, IGI Investigator and Associate Professor of Molecular & Cell Biology at UC Berkeley, was one of the 33 named — three of which were from UC Berkeley — joining a group of IGI Investigators and affiliated researchers currently holding the prestigious appointment, including Jennifer Doudna, Britt Glaunsinger, Eva Nogales, and Randy Schekman.

 Each new HHMI Investigator will receive roughly $9 million over a seven-year term, which is renewable pending a successful scientific review.
 HHMI selected the new Investigators from more than 800 eligible applicants to join the existing group of roughly 250 HHMI Investigators.

 Unlike many funding sources in the sciences, HHMI funds Investigators, not specific projects, allowing scientists to pursue projects that push boundaries.

 “HHMI is committed to giving outstanding biomedical scientists the time, resources, and freedom they need to explore uncharted scientific territory,” says HHMI President Erin O’Shea.
 By employing scientists as HHMI Investigators, rather than awarding them research grants, she says, the Institute is guided by the principle of “people, not projects.”

 Savage hopes to use the HHMI funding to pursue research into making crops more productive – and he thinks bacteria could help.